SciTools/iris/docs/src/developers_guide/contributing_code_formatting.rst

 ------------
 Iris is gradually adding
 `type hints <https://docs.python.org/3/library/typing.html>`_ into the codebase.
-Where possible please include/add type hints in code that you are working on.
+The reviewer will look for type hints in a pull request; if you're not confident with these, feel free to work together with the reviewer to add/improve them.

 .. _pre-commit: https://pre-commit.com/